 Missing out on better customer service for smartphones and tablet users:

 The world has gone towards a mobile future which has resulted in mobile users exceeding the number of laptop and personal computer users.
 The use of chatbots in mobile apps can enhance customer service and create a more personal engaging experience.
 Integrate a chatbot with your app is as easy as adding a line of code.
 Customers can browse and buy directly from the mobile device or app with a bot.
 Chatbots can easily help in all stages of a transaction such as buying any product or service.
 But the Sansbot Company lost out again on the high potential mobile user base as they were not using chatbots.

 Customer support efficiency ‘Data collection’ challenges:

-The Sansbot Company collected data on their customer support team on a weekly basis for their multiple products.
+The Sansbot Company collected data on its customer support team on a weekly basis for its multiple products.
 The objective was to improve customer service.
 The human customer support agents were supporting customers in a dual mode of interactive chat as well as voice chat.
 It is difficult to capture data from voice recordings.
 Since the questions from customers and answers by agents were not consistent, it was difficult to capture accurate data.
 This made the measurement of the effectiveness of customer support a major challenge.
 As the measurement of customer data was poor, customer support improvement strategies were also weak.

 The Sansbot Brand’s smart competitors, on the other hand, used chatbots and were able to collect more accurate consistent data.
 This could be used for retraining purposes for bots and improved efficiency of customer support bots.
 This saved time was used to close more support tickets.